What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 • Dedicated offices or warehouses for operational needs.

-Your brand is your most valuable asset.
-A registered trademark in the UAE protects your name, logo, and tagline from infringement, preventing costly legal disputes and brand dilution.
+Your brand is a key asset.
+Registering a trademark in the UAE protects your name, logo, and tagline from infringement, helping to avoid legal disputes and brand dilution.

-Your people are your advantage.
-A strong HR foundation from day one fosters a positive culture and mitigates risk.
+Your employees are a valuable asset.
+Establishing a strong HR foundation from the outset fosters a positive culture and reduces risk.

 Core HR Functions: